What is the Biblical cure for neuroticism, anxiety-depressive disorder?

 The Bible acknowledges anxiety can be a day-to-day struggle for anyone (Psalm 94:19).
 It weighs a man down (Proverbs 12:25), but chronic anxiety is associated with a demonic stronghold.

-Neurosis or anxiety disorder is an attribute of faithlessness, sin, or demonic influence in the Bible.
-While it could be genetic, hence a natural disposition, it is sinful.
+Neurosis or anxiety disorder is an attribute of faithlessness, sin, or demonic influence.
+It could also be genetic.

 It is not to say demons cause all mental problems